What are the different types of legal guardianship in Nevada?

 As the name implies, a general guardianship doesn’t have a rigid start and end date like a temporary one does; it lasts indefinitely.

 These guardianships will come to an end (dissolve or terminate) if:

-Terminating the permanent guardianship requires a great deal of paperwork (by either the protected person, their guardian, or someone else), serving papers, and a hearing.
+Terminating the permanent guardianship requires a great deal of paperwork (by either the protected person, their legal guardian, or someone else), serving papers, and a hearing.

-A general guardianship makes the most logical sense if the protected child or adult needs a long-term caretaker.
+A general guardianship makes the most logical sense if the protected minor child or adult needs a long-term caretaker.